katherinsb/Automation-eBay/README.md

 # Automation-eBay
-This proyect is an automated shoe search on eBay
+This project is an automated test of a shoe search on eBay

 Follow these instructions to run this test.